 - What Are The Most Common Causes of Trucking Accidents?

 - What Documents are Necessary Following a Trucking Accident?

-Tractor-Trailers serve the function of moving goods across the country.
-Tractor-trailers are an important part of America’s economy.
+Tractor-trailers serve the function of moving goods across the country.
+They are an important part of America’s economy.
 However, these trucks are also one of the largest hazards on roadway across the nation.
-Our San Antonio car accident lawyers have handled cases all over the nation and has seen the seriousness and the life-altering injuries they can cause.
-There are a number of reasons why large trucks, often referred to as 18-wheelers or tractor-trailers, pose such a danger to Texas and US roadways:
+Our San Antonio truck accident lawyers have handled cases all over the nation and has seen the seriousness and the life-altering injuries they can cause.
+There are a number of reasons why large trucks, often referred to as 18-wheelers or tractor-trailers, pose such a danger to Texas and US roadways.

 - The size of these huge vehicles limits their visibility and extends their necessary braking distance.